JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Readme.md

+# Five Cybersecurity Project

+- AWS Password Manager
+- Azure SIEM Integration with ChatGPT
+- Azure Sentinel SIEM
+- Azure T-POT HoneyPot
+- Nessus Vulnerability Scanner Deployment

+<h2></h2>

-# Questions for Acquiring Knowledge
+<h2>Questions for Acquiring Knowledge</h2>

 Inquiry for the purpose of acquiring knowledge and for the retention of information